Lola0810/Lola0810/README.md

 #### More things about me :

-- 📂 I'm currently learning web development and
+- 📂 I'm currently learning web development and design
 - 💭 If you want to contact me on discord : Lo'#1491

 ## My skills